cesar-douady/open-lmake/doc/src/execution.md

 Unless open-lmake is instructed to keep this directory, it is erased at the end of the job execution.

+At execution time:

+- If `$TMPDIR` is set to empty, it is suppressed from the environment and if the job uses the default tmp directory (usually `/tmp`), an error is generated.
-Note that in all cases, `$TMPDIR` is set so that the job can use it to access the tmp directory.
+- Else `$TMPDIR` is set so that the job can use it to access the tmp directory.